11/7/2024

 Rick McConnell

-I love the question, Ramo.
+I love the question, Remo.
 I'll take this one.
-The log area we believe absolutely to Jim's earlier point is very much ripe for disruption.
-I literally had a large bank out of Australia the other day, the CTO tell me that they were concerned about a meteoric rise in log price, not log pricing, but log cost overall from their existing vendor.
+The log area, we believe absolutely to Jim's earlier point, is very much ripe for disruption.
+I literally had a large bank out of Australia the other day, the CTO, tell me that they were concerned about a meteoric rise in log price, not log pricing, but log cost overall from their existing vendor.
 This is an example, but a common piece of input that I get.
 There is a strong desire to evolve logs in multiple dimensions.
-One of them is a dimension toward integrating logs into AI driven observability, which is to integrate it as part of your end to end observability platform, which gives you a better outcome based on AI analytics applied to all data types.
+One of them is a dimension toward integrating logs into AI-driven observability, which is to integrate it as part of your end-to-end observability platform, which gives you a better outcome based on AI analytics applied to all data types.
 And this is precisely the value add that Dynatrace brings.
-The second piece then is from a cost perspective, which is in many, many customer cases out of control.
+The second piece then is from a cost perspective, which is in many customer cases out of control.
 So what we can do there is essentially through some of our new pricing models provide essentially included queries for a period of time, which basically makes the cost much more predictable and gets it in line.
 And this is another point of excitement from customers.
 So overall, we like what we see in the log space.
 As Jim mentioned, we're now at about 25% of our customer base.
-This is up about 20% sequentially quarter over a quarter for us in logs.
-And we see a huge opportunity ahead in this area to bring logs into the fray more significantly for Dynatrace as we look ahead.
+This is up about 20% sequentially, quarter over quarter for us. and we see a huge opportunity ahead in this area to bring logs into the fray more significantly for Dynatrace as we look ahead.

 speaker